 Simulation Operating System

-A unified platform for building, composing, and executing complex simulations across physical, digital, and operational systems.
-Connect models, digital twins, and data into coordinated simulation environments.
+A unified platform for building, composing, and executing distributed simulations across physical, digital, and operational systems.
+Orchestrate federations of models, digital twins, and live data through HLA-managed synchronization — where every participant, lock group, and state transition resolves to an eVa address.

 Modern systems are too complex for isolated models.
 Energy, logistics, infrastructure, and economies are deeply interconnected.